 It’s a fun, bouncy song at this point, none of the weight of the Moog on the Abbey Road version, and a circus-like groove from the rhythm section.
-There is the old-timey movie feel to it in a way that “Watching the Detectives” by Elvis Costello captures.
-It works for whatever the song at present is.
+There is the old-timey movie feel to it, and it works for whatever the song at present is.

 In something of a telling, but confusing exchange, George asks about the seemingly incomplete state of the lyrics.
 At this point, all we’ve heard in both the early solo piano sketch and the afternoon full-band rehearsals are just the two verses and the chorus.

 To my ears, this is what they say: